maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 ### Read/Write Guards

-We need some types to represent our acquired resource with.
-In Rust, these are done with Guards.
+We need some types to represent our acquired resources.
+In Rust, this done with Guards.
 Guards are structs that:

 - hold a reference and a permit of use for a resource